via-edge-ai/meta-mediatek-bsp/README.md

 ## local.conf options

-Options available in `local.conf` to modify the BSP:
+Options available in `build/conf/local.conf` to modify the BSP:

+* `MACHINE`: This option defines the machine configuration used to generates the image.
+It is set by default to `pumpkin-mt8516` but can be changed to any of the machine available.

 * `USB_GADGET_FUNCTION`: This option allows to choose the USB gadget used to expose an Ethernet interface over USB.
 Available choices are: `ecm` (default),